Who is God’s (Jehovah’s) Witness?

 Rightly understood, we as disciples of Christ are to bear witness concerning him.

-There are two other primary Scriptures in the Bible that describe bearing witness of the things and events pertaining to Jesus and the message which He brought.
-They can be found in John 15:26-27 and Luke 24:46-48.
+There are two other primary Scriptures in the Bible that also show us that we should be bearing witness of the things and events that pertain to Jesus and the message which He brought.

 In addressing the apostles before He was crucified, Jesus explained the tasks ahead of them after his physical departure.